bramus/router/README.md

 ### Middlewares

-`bramus/router` supports before middlewares, which are executed before the a route handling function is executed.
+`bramus/router` supports _before route middlewares_, which are executed before the route handling is processed.

-Like route handling functions, you hook a before middleware to one or more methods and a specific route pattern.
+Like route handling functions, you hook a before route middleware to a combination of one or more HTTP request methods and a specific route pattern.

 	$router->before('GET|POST', '/admin/.*', function() {
 		if (!isset($_SESSION['user'])) {